jasperan/pytorch-tensorflow/1_getting_started_with_pytorch_on_oci.md

    0.0006346192094497383]]}
 ```

-As we previously defined a rank-1 tensor (vector) beforehand, we are returned with 3 different numbers; if we sum them, it yields 1; and each one represents the probability* of each sample to be a given species. (* it's actually the weight of the categorization performed by the Neural Network by the activation function, which isn't technically a probability being returned; but it basically means that the bigger the number in the vector, the better chances the NN will decide that its category is the one in that position of the array.)
+As we previously defined a rank-1 tensor (vector) beforehand, we are returned with three different numbers.
+If we sum them, it yields 1; and each one represents the probability of each sample to be a given species.

+A note on that probability: it’s actually the weight of the categorization performed by the Neural Network by the activation function, which isn’t technically a probability being returned; but it basically means that the bigger the number in the vector, the better chances the NN will decide that its category is the one in that position of the array.

 I really hope that you enjoyed reading and learning about how to get started with PyTorch on OCI.